rdempsey/ab_testing/README.md

 # A/B Testing

-This repo is a proof-of-concept for developing, testing and load testing an A/B testing API.
+This repo is a fully-featured proof-of-concept for creating an API endpoint for a machine learning model.

-## Overview
+## Features

+* A/B testing (control/variation)
+* Load testing
+* Caching of group assignments
+* API and model metrics with visualization

+## Introduction to A/B Testing

 A/B testing, also known as split testing, is used to compare two versions of something to see which performs better.
 Typically used for testing two versions of landing or sales pages, we can use it to test different versions of machine learning (ML) models, or compare the results of an ML model to the current state of affairs.